cageq/knet/README.md

 	};

 	TcpConnector<TcpSession>  connector;
 	connector.start();
 	connector.add_connection("127.0.0.1", 8899);
 ```

 ## Bind the event handler
-there are two different handler , event handler and data handler, you can bind your handlers in your session .
+There are two different handlers , Event handler and Data handler, you can bind your handlers in your session .
 using the bind_event_handler and bind_data_handler to get data or connection events.

 ```cpp